 Saturday 20th May, 2017, marked the 800th anniversary of one of Medieval England’s most decisive battles.
 The Second Battle of Lincoln, also known as “The Lincoln Fair”, rescued England from the clutches of Louis, Dauphin of France and future King Louis VIII.

 England had been in turmoil during the last years of the reign of King John, with the barons trying to curtail the worst of his excesses.
-It had been hoped that he 1215 issuing of Magna Carta would prevent war, but when John reneged on the Great Charter, war was inevitable.
+It had been hoped that the 1215 issuing of Magna Carta would prevent war, but when John reneged on the Great Charter, war was inevitable.
 England’s disgruntled barons even went so far as to write to Philip II, King of France, and invite his son, Louis, to come and claim the throne.
-Louis had jumped at the chance and landed on England’s shores in 1216.
+Louis jumped at the chance and landed on England’s shores in 1216.

 Strategically placed in the centre of the country, Lincoln was a target for the rebel barons and their French allies.
-An important Royalist stronghold, it was held by the redoubtable hereditary castellan, Lady Nicholaa de la Haye; it had already been under siege in both 1215 and 1216.
-In 1215, the northern rebels had been paid to go away, while the 1216 besiegers – including the King of Scotland – fled as John’s army advanced on the city.
+An important Royalist stronghold, it was held by the redoubtable hereditary castellan, Lady Nicholaa de la Haye, who had been widowed in the early months of 1215.
+Lincoln Castle had already been under siege in 1216, when the northern rebels had been paid to go away.
+The rebels – including the King of Scotland – then fled north as John’s army advanced on the city.
 It was probably after the 1216 siege that Nicholaa made a show of relinquishing her post as castellan; however, John had other ideas:

 And once it happened that after the war King John came to Lincoln and the said Lady Nicholaa went out of the eastern gate of the castle carrying the keys of the castle in her hand and met the king and offered the keys to him as her lord and said she was a woman of great age and was unable to bear such fatigue any longer and he besought her saying, “My beloved Nicholaa, I will that you keep the castle as hitherto until I shall order otherwise”.¹